 - Lockers should be used to store any items that are brought into the resort.
 Lockers at BMBW are operated by tokens only.
 The cost of each token is $1.00.
 A token is needed EVERY time the locker is opened.
 Token machines are located near the rental departments and can convert one dollar bills only.
 There is a $10.00 fee for lost locker keys.
 AV has coin operated lockers which require $1.00 in coins.
 You can get change from the rental department for the coin lockers.
 We do not open lockers because a friend has the key and you cannot find them, we will only open the locker with a lost locker key form or in case of an emergency.

-- Boston Mills and Brandywine have open compartments or cubbyholes for gear storage.
+- Boston Mills and Brandywine have open compartments or cubbyholes for gear storage as well and they are available on a firsrt come first serve basis.

 What to Wear